What Causes Damp in Houses?

 If the wallpaper starts to peel or there is flaking paint then this is another visual sign that your house is affected by damp.

-Kitchens and bathrooms- Checks should be made for signs of mould growth on the sealant.
+Kitchens and bathrooms- Checks should be made for signs of black mould growth on the sealant.
 The windows and ceiling should also be checked for mould growth.
 Bathrooms and kitchens are areas in the house where there tends to be high amounts of moisture.
 You should also be aware that musty smells are also sign of dampness in the property.

 Basements- The first thing you will probably notice, if you have a damp basement, is that there will be a damp, musty smell.
-You should also check for visual signs such as stains, mould and damp on the walls as well.
+You should also check for visual signs such as stains, mould and damp on walls as well.

 Day to day living activities such as showers, baths, cooking and drying clothes cause more moisture to be released into the air and therefore increase the chance of condensation occurring.